- You do not have any products in your shopping cart yet.

 - Remove dust regularly to prevent fine scratches from dirt particles.

-- Immediately absorb spilled liquids so nothing can penetrate the wood.
+- Immediately absorb spilled liquids to prevent penetration into the wood.

 - Do not use caustic or acidic cleaning agents.

-Which cleaners should you definitely avoid?
+Which cleaners should you absolutely avoid?

 - Microfiber cloths with coarse, abrasive texture